Map is courtesy of Jeff's Map - my route has been marked in blue

 I finished my lunch and got the 1000 metre portage into Scorch done.
 The sun was out now and helped keep the mossies away.
 Happy to have a total of 3200 metres of portage distance behind me (that's actually about 10 km because I was double carrying), I took a rare selfie to celebrate the moment.

 The paddle into Scorch was shallow at first.
-I had to get out and line the canoe over some rocks, but eventually the waters got deeper as I got through the narrows and into the lake proper.
-The first site was available but didn't look nice at all.
-The second site on the north shore was taken by my dog-loving friends who passed me on the portage, which meant the prime site on the eastern beach shore had already been taken by others.
+I had to get out and line the canoe over some rocks, but eventually the waters got deeper as I got through the narrows and into the lake proper, and what a pretty lake it was.
+The first site was available but didn't look that nice.
+The camp sign at this site had fallen down though.
+The second site on the north shore was taken by my dog-loving friends who had passed me on the portage, which meant the prime site on the eastern beach shore had already been taken by others.
 I did manage to get the site on the northeastern corner of the lake which was nice and secluded, but quite buggy.
+I had a feeling that the entire area was buggy at this time of year though.
 The rocky beach in front of the site had a shallow entry.
 It was a nice place to sit, but not the best for swimming as I had to wade a long way out through mucky water.
+But the views across the lake were fantastic.

 After setting up camp, I spent the afternoon having a bush cocktail or two by the lake, enjoying the afternoon sun.
 I paddled over to the beach on the eastern shore to do this.
 It was better swimming there than at my site.
 The wind had really picked up and after the long day of portaging, I didn't feel much like exploring more of the lake.
-Returning to my site, I walked the beach area where I pulled up my canoe and discovered that I was not alone.
+It was a wonderful couple hours of rest, reading and relaxation with the sun and the wind pushing in at me off the lake as I sat in my folding camp chair, drink in hand.
+Bliss.
+Returning to my site, I walked the beach area where I pulled up my canoe and discovered that I han not been alone.
 Fresh moose tracks were all over the sand.
 I never did spy the owner of these footprints though.
 It was early evening and I made my way back up to camp to collect some firewood and start my dinner.
 I was hungry and had had a full day.

 I ran up to the site to batten down the hatches.
 I got dinner cleaned up in a hurry, everything stowed away in my waterproof sack and barrel and I got into my tent just as the deluge started.
 Within minutes the lightning was almost immediately followed by the accompanying thunderclap which told me that it was striking nearby.
 I heard a tree fall in the not-too-far distance and felt that I needed to get out of my tent and away from trees.
 With my thermarest in hand, I sprinted down to the canoe just as the marble-sized hail started raining down and biting my skin.
 The temperature had dropped about 15 degrees and in my hurry, I had forgotten my jacket and hoodie in the tent.
 I turned the canoe upside down, threw my thermarest under it and climbed in, careful to not have any part of my body touching the ground in case of a nearby lightning strike.
 If a tree were to fall, I'd rather be under a kevlar canoe than in a polyester tent.
 The hail started coming down harder and I was grateful for the invention of kevlar -- after all, if it is strong enough to stop bullets in a vest, it should be able to withstand some hail.
 Thankfully this only lasted for about 10 minutes when the thunder started moving away.
 The hail went with it but the rain lasted most of the night.
 My tent (MEC Camper 2 - highly recommended! ) withstood the onslaught and I climbed in, changed my clothes and slept for the night.
 I later found out that this is what I was dealing with!

-I slept in longer than usual as the rain woke me up a few times during the night.
+Day 3 I slept in longer than usual as the rain woke me up a few times during the night.
 When I got up I had to put on the bug suit again.
 The dampness from the rain seemed to bring out the mosquitoes in droves.
 The day was cloudy and it looked like the sun would not emerge.
 In fact, it looked as it might rain most of the day.
 Sitting there trying to sip my morning coffee through my bug mesh, I decided to head out a day earlier, but instead of coming out the way I had come in, I would take the York River all the way back to Pine Grove on Benoir and get a shuttle back to my car.
 The bugs and the weather were just not cooperating and I was excited to see the High Falls area of the York.
-So, taking my time after I loaded the canoe, I fished a bit of Scorch and caught a nice 2.5 lb largemouth which became my lunch.
+So, taking my time after I loaded the canoe, I fished a bit of Scorch and had a nice, fun fight with a 2.5 lb largemouth, which became my lunch.
+I have to say, with a little lemon and spice it wasn't too bad, but I prefer smallmouth if I am going to eat bass.

 By the time I got through the 1000 metre portage out of Scorch (lots of downed trees from the previous night's storm) and paddled down to Byers, past the portage in from Big Rock, the weather was improving but I was running out of water to drink.
 I stopped at the first site on Byers to get my gravity filter going and wanted to have a quick swim.
 The site was nice, but open and exposed -- and it didn't have a thunder box.
 I immediately noticed this because someone had left a mound of human feces right in the middle of the campsite without burying it.
 Who would do such a thing?!
 Of all the places I paddle, I find Algonquin the worst for respect for the environment.
 Maybe it's because the name attracts people who just want to say they've been there, but don't really know what they are doing in the backcounty.
 More on this later.
 By the time I was back on the water it was nearly 3pm.
 I had to get moving.

 At the eastern end of Byers, I portaged past a small dam and a pretty little falls.
 From here it is a nice paddle with a couple of little swifts and then it begins to head south.
 The short portage past the Gut Rapids did not appear to be well-maintained, but was easy enough.
 Further down, the river narrows into a canyon and the map shows a portage on the left.
 I could not find it for the life of me.
 Instead there was one on the right which seemed to be a part of the Gut Rapids Trail but went in a circle, following a creek that enters into the York from Big Rock.
 I took this as far as I could, but it ended right in the middle of the boulder-strewn rapid (pictured below).
 From here, I half-lined/half-paddled my way through the rapids leaving a lot of white paint on rocks.
-This really slowed my progress, and not having done this route before, I was getting concerned about making it back to PIne Grove before dark.
+This really slowed my progress, but the stunning scenery made it worthwhile.
+Not having done this route before, I was getting a little concerned about making it back to Pine Grove before it got too dark.

 The paddle from Gut Rapids to High Falls was nice and it began to meander through a lovely marshy area.
 It was here that I came upon the oddest choice of boat for a backcountry trip that I've seen in the actual backcountry.
 A young man and his girlfriend were desperately trying to maneuver what appeared to be an inflatible banana down the York River.
 All I know is that it was yellow and puffy-looking and the poor fellow at the stern had to switch his paddling sides on every second stroke.
 Whatever possessed this poor guy to bring this contraption into the backcountry, I do not know, but I assumed it was because it was light to carry on portages.
 Passing the banana, I caught up to their paddling mates in a proper canoe a little further down river.